kushagra-afk/Summer_Assignment_25110cn301/readme.md

 ## 📌 Notes

-- Each day's solutions are in separate `.cpp` files named `dayXX.cpp`
+- Each day's solutions are in separate `.cpp` files named `DAY-XX.cpp` which are further accumukated in wwek wise folders `WEEK-X.cpp`.
-- All programs use a **menu-driven main function** for clean navigation
+- All programs use a **menu-driven main function** for clean navigation .
-- Inline comments explain the purpose of standard library functions used
+- Inline comments explain the purpose of standard library functions used .

 ---